iotempire/iotempower/doc/quickstart-pi.rst

   Connect your computer (laptop or desktop pc) to this wifi network (use the password set as before for ``Password``).

-- You can now connect to your Pi via a web browser.
+- You can now access UlnoIoT via a web browser.

   - Point your browser at https://ulnoiotgw (or https://ulnoiotgw.local).
 Accept
     the security exception for the locally generated security certificate.
 You should now see a link to the filesystem through cloud commander and an IoT testsystem on the pi, as well as links to the Node-RED installation.

     TODO: change!
 Cloudcmd allows you to open a small console through typing '